 Charge estimates.
 Different providers are generally free to charge different prices for the same service.
 We organize these charges into percentiles, from lowest to highest.
 For example, if a provider's price is in the 80th percentile for a certain service, that means 80 percent of the fees billed by other providers for the same service were that amount or lower.

 In-network rates.
 The in-network rate is FAIR Health's estimate of what an insurer may pay your in-network provider for a particular service.
-To estimate this, FAIR Health determines the ratio between what providers charge and how much insurers pay for certain categories of medical services.
-We apply those ratios to the charges in our database for services within those categories.
 The results are organized into percentiles for each geozip.
 For example, the 80th percentile in-network rate for a certain service means that we estimate 80 percent of payors paid that amount or less for the service.

 Provider-specific charges.
 In New York State, FAIR Health reports what some specific providers in your area typically charge for 100 commonly performed procedures.
 We looked at physicians, physical therapists, chiropractors, acupuncturists and other providers in New York State.
 We identified those services that appeared most frequently in our database; were most commonly provided out of network; and/or were most searched for by consumers.
 We excluded some preventive screening procedures because health plans typically cover them for free.
 Additional services will be added in the future.

 How does FAIR Health make sure that its data are reliable?

 FAIR Health's in-house experts in statistics, economics and technology carefully follow a rigorous, multi-step process to check that the data are valid and reliable.
 Only valid data are added to the FAIR Health database.
 Learn more about our process here.